neil-edelman/boxes/readme.md

 differentiate all the private symbols.
 One may have to edit the code to abbreviate.

+Utf-8 everywhere.
+There are few places where this makes a difference, but one may have to edit some files if working with ASCII-only compilers.
+(Specifically, "…" in `to_string`.)

 ## License ##

 2016 Neil Edelman, distributed under the terms of the [MIT